Filed under: Sugar Cookies

 Black cocoa: You might be tempted to use a dutch cocoa here, I have tried it and it was markedly different.
 Black cocoa has a distinct taste, definitely more smoky than chocolaty, but the brown of dutch didn’t yield as pretty of a design.
 The stark of black against white was best.

-How to make Zebra Cookies
+How to make Zebra Cookies: two ways

 • This recipe won’t make many cookies, 12 max I think, but they are darn pretty.